chockalingamsenthilnathan/Phd_Thesis_temp/README.md

+This repository contains codes and supplementary videos relating to Chockalingam Senthilnathan's PhD thesis.

 SwellingGrowth.py has the FeniCS implementation of the swelling growth theory.
 It is clearly commented and all the run options are parameterized.
 Inclusion_Growth.py has the FeniCS implementation of the inclusion morphogenesis problem.
 Void_Growth.py has the FeniCS implementation for pressurized expansion of a void.